-- Slowed movement
+- Slowed movement.

-- Tripping, clumsiness and difficulty with balance
+- Tripping, being clumsy and having trouble with balance.

-- Hand clumsiness
+- Hand clumsiness.

-- Difficulties with chewing and swallowing
+- Trouble chewing and swallowing.

-- Rarely, breathing problems and bladder problems late in the disease
+- Rarely, breathing problems and bladder problems late in the disease.

 When to see a doctor

-In primary lateral sclerosis, the nerve cells in the brain that control movement (upper motor neurons) slowly break down and fail over time.
-This makes the nerves unable to activate the motor neurons in the spinal cord, which control voluntary muscles.
-This loss causes movement problems, such as difficulty with balance, weakness, slowed movement and clumsiness, and problems with speech and swallowing.
+As a result, the nerves are not able to activate the motor neurons in the spinal cord, which control voluntary muscles.
+This loss causes movement problems.
+People with PLS may have problems with balance, weakness, slowed movement and clumsiness.
+PLS also may cause problems with speech and swallowing.

 Adult-onset primary lateral sclerosis